camptocamp/c2cgeoportal/doc/developer/development_procedure.rst

 The "origin" remote can either represent the main repository (that in the "camptocamp" organization) or your own fork.
-Creating branches in the main repository can ease collaboration between developers, but isn't required.
+Creating branches in the main repository can ease collaboration between developers, but is not required.

 Sync up a topic branch from master
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~